krullmizter/personal-website/README.md

 # My personal website
-### Built using Jekyll as a static website, and hosted on GitHub pages
+### Built using Jekyll as a static website, hosted & deployd on GitHub pages using GitHub actions

 https://www.samuelgranvik.tech/